Distributed Quantum Dense Coding Enhanced With Non-classical Routing: Introduction

 In recent years, there has been a growing interest in using a coherent quantum system~\cite{ Araujo2014Sep, Friis2014Mar} to do mainly two things - (1) put the causal ordering of any two quantum channels into a superposition, in an approach known as `quantum \texttt{SWITCH}'~\cite{Chiribella2013Aug, Ebler2018Mar}, rendering the causal order of the channel `indefinite'~\cite{Goswami2021Apr} and (2) to coherent control quantum channels themselves, usually referred to as channel multiplexing or a `quantum half-\texttt{SWITCH}'~\cite{Abbott2020Sep}.
 The latter approach was first introduced in error filtration~\cite{Gisin2005Jul}.
 These approaches show classical and quantum capacity enhancement when used in communication protocols~\cite{Chiribella2019May, Abbott2020Sep, Ebler2018Mar}.
 It was discovered that one could transmit non-zero information using a quantum state passing through either a quantum \texttt{SWITCH} or quantum half-\texttt{SWITCH} of two completely depolarising channels~\cite{Abbott2020Sep, Ebler2018Mar}.
 In a complete surprise, perfect quantum communication with two completely depolarising channels using quantum $\texttt{SWITCH}$ was proven to be possible~\cite{Chiribella2021Mar}.
 Further resource-theoretic studies on the superposition of quantum trajectories and their role in communication protocols have also been done~\cite{Kristjansson2020Jul, Vanrietvelde2021Jun}.
 Experimental attempts using interferometric setups have been made to explore communication advantages using superposition of trajectories~\cite{Procopio2015Aug, Rubino2017Mar, Rubino2022Jan, Goswami2018Aug, Goswami2018Jul, Wei2019Mar, Guo2020Jan, Taddei2021Feb, Rubino2021Jan}.

 Inspired by the possibility of using a coherent quantum system as a control to superpose two situations, we will use a coherent quantum system to superpose two dense coding scenarios, allowing coherently controlled encoding and ``non-classical" routing of the sender's system to two receiver labs.
 We investigate the DC capacity when the two receiver labs are together and find a lower bound to the ``local'' DC capacity when they are distant but can do one-way classical communication.
 We also extend it to the distributed case involving an arbitrary number of receiver labs.
 We find that our protocol performs better than the standard dense coding protocol in both global and one-way LOCC decoding scenarios in weak entanglement regimes and with mixed states.
+We further extend our protocol to account for the presence of noisy channels.
+In particular, we demonstrate that, under quantum dephasing noise, there exists a threshold noise strength below which our protocol surpasses the performance of the standard dense coding protocol, even when the latter is implemented in an ideal (noiseless) setting.

 We present the work in the following way.
 In section~\ref{sec:standard_dense_coding}, we describe the standard dense coding protocol.
 In section~\ref{sec:unitary_multiplexing}, we describe the approach of unitary multiplexing using a control system.
 In section~\ref{sec:ourprotocol}, we present our variant of the dense coding protocol using unitary multiplexing for coherent encoding and non-classical routing and explain our results under global and one-way local decoding scenarios.
+The detailed analysis of the noisy distributed dense coding scenario is presented in Sec.~\ref{sec:noise}.
 In section~\ref{sec:distributed}, we consider multiplexing in the case of multiple receivers.
 Finally, we summarise in section~\ref{sec:ending}.